Juu97/ICNN-Stokes/README.md

 pip install -r requirements.txt
 ```

-*Important*: Firedrake requires a special installation process.
+**Important**: Firedrake requires a special installation process (*not handled with requirements.txt procedure*).
 To install Firedrake:

 - Firedrake requires a Unix-like operating system (e.g., Linux or macOS).
 - Ensure you have Python 3.7 or newer.